oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

         MaxThreadsConstraint:

 ```
 and the Operator generates this delta to update the domain.
+Note: in reality, the model is likely to have multiple `WorkManagers` and constraints.

 ```
 resources: